Nonimart/Nonimart/README.md

 ###  🍍

-⟶ I'm a Full Stack developper with a particular focus on Front-end and Design.
+<p style="max-width: 350px; overflow-wrap: break-word;">⟶ I'm a Full Stack developper with a particular focus on Front-end and Design.
 I am passionate about design and interface development.
-Graduated from a graphic design school, I love to work on interesting digital projects but also on identity design & branding, editorial, and graphic projects.
+Graduated from a graphic design school, I love to work on interesting digital projects but also on identity design & branding, editorial, and graphic projects.   </p>

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Nonimart&layout=compact&theme=dracula)](https://github.com/anuraghazra/github-readme-stats)